 China has been a top destination for recycled textiles.
 It has now officially banned recycling textiles.

 On the other hand, North America also has banned textile wastes from the landfills.
-Only 15% of the clothing is recycled in America and the rest of the 85% clothing lands up in landfills.
+Only 15% of the clothing is recycled in America and the rest of the 85% clothing ends up in landfills.

-One of the most popular fabrics is Polyester which is derived from Fossil fuels that contribute to global warming.
+One of the most popular fabrics is Polyester which is derived from fossil fuels that contribute to global warming.
 When the fabric is put through a wash, it increases the level of plastic in the oceans as it can shed microfibres.